tlberglund/liquibase-workshop/README.md

 	1. \. create\_schema.sql

 1. Install Gradle
+    * Use the gradlew script to install via the "Gradle wrapper"
+        - or
 	* Unzip Gradle ZIP file to a directory of your choosing
 	* Add a GRADLE\_HOME environment variable, pointing to this directory
 	* Add $GRADLE\_HOME/bin to your PATH